mrmeizongo/Xpilot/FAILSAFE.md

 ## Important

-REMOVE PROPPELLER FROM MOTOR BEFORE PERFORMING THIS SETUP!!!
+REMOVE PROPPELLER FROM MOTOR BEFORE PERFORMING THIS FAILSAFE SETUP!!!

 CALIBRATE ESC PER THE INSTRUCTIONS FOR YOUR ESC AND MOTOR COMBINATION.
-USE 200% THROTTLE RANGE.
+USE 100% THROTTLE RANGE.

 Do not configure the receiver failsafe throttle value at or near the normal minimum-throttle PWM.